Dysarthria is a speech disorder. It differs from

 Working with a speech therapist, which may include focusing on:

-Doing exercises to loosen the mouth area and strengthen the muscles for speechImproving how you articulateLearning how to speak slowerLearning how to breath better so you can speak louderWorking with family members to help them communicate with youLearning how to use communication devicesSafe chewing or swallowing techniques, if neededChanging medication
+Doing exercises to loosen the mouth area and strengthening the muscles for speechImproving how you articulateLearning how to speak slowerLearning how to breath better so you can speak louderWorking with family members to help them communicate with youLearning how to use communication devicesSafe chewing or swallowing techniques, if neededChanging medication

 To help reduce your chance of dysarthria: